Hoshen–Kopelman algorithm: Union-find algorithm

-This algorithm is a simple method for computing equivalence classes.
-Calling the function union(x,y) returns whether items x and y are members of the same equivalence class.
-Because equivalence relations are transitive, all the items equivalent to x are equivalent to all the items equivalent to y.
-Thus for any item x, there is a set of items which are all equivalent to x (called the equivalence class).
-A second function find(x) returns a representative member of the equivalence class to which x belongs.
+This algorithm is used to represent disjoint sets.
+Calling the function union(x,y) places items x and y into the same set.
+A second function find(x) returns a representative member of the set to which x belongs.
+The representative member of the set containing x is the label we will apply to the cluster to which x belongs.
+A key to the efficiency of the Union-Find Algorithm is that the find operation improves the underlying forest data structure that represents the sets, making future find queries more efficient.

 Pseudocode

 During the raster scan of the grid, whenever an occupied cell is encountered, neighboring cells are scanned to check whether any of them have already been scanned.
-If we find already scanned neighbors, the union operation is performed, to specify that these neighboring cells are in fact members of the same equivalence class.
-Then thefind operation is performed to find a representative member of that equivalence class with which the current cell will be labeled.
+If we find already scanned neighbors, the union operation is performed, to specify that these neighboring cells are in fact members of the same set.
+Then thefind operation is performed to find a representative member of that set with which the current cell will be labeled.

 On the other hand, if the current cell has no neighbors, it is assigned a new, previously unused, label.
 The entire grid is processed in this way.

 Following pseudocode is referred from Tobin Fricke's implementation of the same algorithm.
+On completion, the cluster labels may be found in labels.
+Not shown is the second raster scan of the grid needed to produce the example output.
+In that scan, the value at label[x,y] is replaced by find(label[x,y]).